 A learn/work environment for “free-range” people or for “battery-cage” people?

 A change in the learn/work environment will lead to a specific outcome in the behaviour of people.

-It is important to provide within the learn/work environment customization and individual freedom of choice.
+It is important to provide within the learn/work environment customization and individual freedom of choice and some control for the users.
 To accommodate over time individual preferences and perceived importance of physical, digital and social environmental characteristics for a specific activity.
 Besides the physical place and space plus the digital connectedness and interface, the social dimension of privacy, interaction and autonomy play an important role as well in people’s performance and learning outcomes.